Sectarian violence in Iraq: Sectarian violence under Saddam Hussein

 In order to prevent the Shi'ites from joining Iran, Hussein laid more emphasis on the Arabic character of Iraq as opposed to the Persian character of the Iranians.
 Furthermore, he tried to gain support from citizens with various ethnic backgrounds by making generous contributions to their communities.
 Examples include financial support to Shi'ite waqfs and the restoring of Imam Ali’s tomb.
 Despite these far-reaching efforts to gain support among different sects, sectarian tensions kept rising, mainly due to the Iran-Iraq War.
 Estimates suggest that around 250,000 Iraqis died during the war.
 These casualties on both Sunni and Shi'ite sides further enhanced rivalry among the different ethnic and religious groups.
-In addition, many Shi'ite soldiers, officers, and citizens fled the country and sought refuge elsewhere, primarily in Iran and Syria.
+In addition, many Shi'ite soldiers, officers, and citizens fled the country and sought refuge elsewhere, primarily in Iran and Alawite-dominated Ba'athist Syria.

 In the north, the displacement of Kurdish people as part of the Arabization campaign continued throughout the 1980s.
 Although the majority of people with a Kurdish background were not subjected to high casualty rates during the war, Hussein saw the activities from Kurdish political groups as a betrayal against his regime and accused them of cross-border military and intelligence cooperation with Iran.
 The Ba’ath regime punished these activist groups in northern Iraq by the use of extensive violence in the Al-Anfal Campaign at the end of the 1980s.
 This use of extreme violence caused a high number of casualties estimated to be around 150,000 to 200,000 deaths and echoed further into the Kurdish community, contributing to a stronger sentiment of sectarian division.

 In the aftermath of the Iran-Iraq War, sectarian distrust exploded and became more visible during the First Gulf War, initiated by Hussein when Iraq invaded Kuwait in August 1990.
 Coalition forces responded by bombing Iraqi targets, mainly in the southern regions of Iraq.
 These counterattacks affected particularly Shi'ites, which endowed both casualties and damage to infrastructure.
 Following the retreat from Kuwait in 1991, uprisings erupted throughout 14 of the 18 provinces in Iraq.
-The rebels were mainly Shi'ites and Kurds who attacked the existing political power and their social exclusion under Ba’ath rule.
+The rebels were mainly Shi'ite Arabs and Kurds who attacked the existing political power and their social exclusion under Ba’ath rule.
 The uprisings were predominantly sectarian in nature with the protesters showing pictures of Shi'ite religious leaders, such as Khomeini, and religious symbols.
 As researcher and journalist Khalil Osman describes the uprisings:

 The uprisings were eventually suppressed by the use of brutal force and extensive violence by the regime such as mass executions of rebels.
 In the north, many Kurdish citizens felt forced to flee because of their fear for retaliation by the Hussein regime.
 Due to the bad living conditions in the mountains, over 20,000 of these refugees died during the subsequent months.